 The Continental GTC is the world's fastest four-seat convertible, and thanks to Bentley's craftsmanship the most luxurious too

 For the ultimate wind in your hair experience, look no further than the Bentley Continental GTC.
-With a top speed of 195mph, the W12 6.0-litre turbocharged machine is the world's fastest four-seat convertible, although the smaller 4.0-litre twin-turbo V8 S is our pick as it offers nearly the same amount of performance, better fuel returns and arguably a better soundtrack.
+With a top speed of 203mph in Speed trim, the W12 6.0-litre turbocharged machine is the world's fastest four-seat convertible, although the smaller 4.0-litre twin-turbo V8 S is our pick as it offers nearly the same amount of performance, better fuel returns and arguably a better soundtrack.

 However, it's the attention to detail that set the Continental GTC apart from its rivals, with a beautifully crafted interior that's a joy to look at and supremely comfortable to sit in.
 And despite its massive bulk - the GTC tips the scales at 2.5 tonnes - it's also surprisingly rewarding to drive, especially in V8 S mode.